purdue-nrl/SpikingAutoencoder/README.md

 # SpikingAutoencoder

-This is the code for the work presented in the paper:
+This is the code for the work presented in the paper "Synthesizing Images from Spatio-Temporal Representations using Spike-based Backpropagation"

 For audio to image conversion, 2 different datasets are used :
 Dataset A: one image per class